eeg2025/eeg2025.github.io/_pages/faq.md

 ---

-For additional questions not covered here, please visit the challenge [Google Group](https://groups.google.com/u/2/g/neurips2025-eeg-competition) to see if other participants have faced similar issues or to ask questions (group is public, but requires membership to post).
+For additional questions not covered here, please visit the challenge [Discord](https://discord.gg/KU25RxGqP8) to see if other participants have faced similar issues or to ask questions.